fraenkel-lab/OmicsIntegrator/README.md

   results from the regression that fall under a provided significance threshold, e.g. p=0.05.
 This file can be used as input to forest.

+- **regression_plots**: An optional subdirectory that contains plots visualizing the transcription factor linear regression tests.

 Running forest.py
 -----------------